danielle-han/UnityLiveProject/README.md

 * [Code snippets and gifs taken during development](https://github.com/danielle-han/UnityLiveProject/tree/main/code%20summary%20snippets%20and%20gifs)

 ## <a name="skillsacquired"></a>Skills Acquired
-1. Through this project I became familar with Unity, Object Oriented Programming, and game object manipulation with C#.
+1. Through this project I became familiar with Unity, Object Oriented Programming, and game object manipulation with C#.
 2. I also gained experience in collaborative work and with Agile/Scrum methodologies, DevOps, and Azure DevOps services.
 3. The Live Project also relied heavily on version control.
 Therefore, I also extensively practiced making pull requests, merging, committing and pushing changes, and creating branches.